How to prevent your emails of landing in Gmail’s Spam Folder

 The smoother the opt-out process, the less likely recipients are to feel annoyed, reducing spam complaints and helping you keep a positive sender reputation.

-3. Encourage Whitelisting
+3. Encourage whitelisting

 The best way to guarantee inbox placement is to get subscribers to whitelist your email address by adding you to their contacts.
 It’s like a VIP pass that tells Gmail, “This sender’s important—send their emails straight to the inbox!”